 Continue reading “Taking Holiday Traditions from Analog to Digital”

 Have you tried to get a new digital ministry started, only to have it shot down?
 I am sure there were many reasons why.
 That platform is dangerous.
 We do not have any time to waste.
 Our congregation does not use the Internet.
-Despite the arguments, there are ways you can move on.
-This article walks you through the steps you can take to overcome that adversity.
+Despite the arguments, there are steps you can take to overcome adversity.

 Continue reading “Avoiding Your Digital Ministry Wilderness”

-Yet again I am finding inspiration from an inconspicuous source; and again it is Star Wars.
-As a fan of the movie franchise, I noted quite a few things.
-The trailers, the merchandise, and the movie were all sources of inspiration.
+Yet again I am finding inspiration from Star Wars.
+I noted quite a few things with the release of Episode VII.
+The trailers, the merchandise, and the movie were all very interesting.
 So what can digital ministry teams learn from this movie franchise re-launch?
 Here is a spoiler-free take on what you can learn from the various entities in charge of the Star Wars universe.